muratk5n/thirdwave/en/README.md

 After one Biden-Zelensky meeting (May 2021) talk of "NATO membership" made the news, later denied, but VZ cld have received a tentative agreement on NATO in that meeting.
-Then there was the denial..
+Then denial..
 Puten either saw that as weakness, or was scared.

 ---